-Company/Issuer: Prysmian S.p.A., a company with registered offices in Milan, at viale Sarca 222, tax code, VAT number and Milan Companies Register number 04866320965.
+Company/Issuer/Prysmian: Prysmian S.p.A.
+Company, with registered offices in Milan, at viale Sarca 222, tax code, VATIN and Milan Companies Register number 04866320965.

 Bylaws: The Bylaws of Prysmian S.p.A., version updated on 16 February 2015, available on the company website www.prysmiangroup.com in the Investor Relations/Corporate Governance/Bylaws section.